mpv-player/mpv/DOCS/man/input.rst

     random points.
 Instead, call ``overlay_add`` again (preferably with a different memory region to prevent tearing).

+    It is also possible to pass a raw memory address for use as bitmap memory by passing a memory address as integer prefixed with a ``&`` character.
+    Passing the wrong thing here will crash the player.
+The ``offset`` parameter is not used and must be 0.
+This mode might be useful for use with libmpv.

+    On Windows, currently only raw memory addresses work.
+File mapping is not implemented because a ``mmap`` compatibility layer is missing, and because this kind of shared memory method would perhaps not be overly useful on Windows.

     ``offset`` is the offset of the first pixel in the source file.
 It is passed directly to ``mmap`` and is subject to certain restrictions (see ``man mmap`` for details).
 In particular, this value has to be a